Dealing

 When you first try to turn your horse in a different direction from

-If he will not leave them - make him stand still while they leave
+he will not leave them - make him stand still while they leave him.

 - Ride more determinedly to get the message across that you will not

-will create confidence in the horse - don't flap and fuss!
-Horses
+create confidence in the horse - don't flap and fuss!
+Horses hate this

-hold of him before you get there and have him concerntrating on you.
+of him before you get there and have him concerntrating on you.
+A light

-A light slap down the shoulder can show him that you are ready for
+slap down the shoulder can show him that you are ready for him - although

-him - although some horses will resent this and slam the brakes on
+some horses will resent this and slam the brakes on immediately.
+You

-is napping from and use your outside leg strongly behind
+napping from and use your outside leg strongly behind the girth,

 - Sometimes if your horse or pony stops dead at an imaginary horror,